docker/labs/security/capabilities/README.md

 ```

 > Warning:
 > `--drop` sounds like what you want to do, but it only affects the bounding set.
 This can be very confusing because it doesn't actually take away the capability from the effective or inheritable set.
-You almost always want to use `--caps`.
+You almost always want to use `--caps`, `sudo apt-get install attr`.

 ### Modifying capabilities